ishtms/learn-nodejs-hard-way/Readme.md

 > There’s going to be 0 dependencies for our backend framework, as well as our logging library.
 Everything will be done using vanilla Node.js, the hard-way (the best way to learn).

 > This is still in a very early stage.
-It consists of almost 2-3% of the total content which it intends to cover.
+It consists of almost an insignificant portion of the total content which it intends to cover.
 There will also be an pdf version of this to download, as well as a website for the documentation.

 I've found that one of the best ways to get a handle on a new concept is to start from scratch.
 Begin with nothing, and build it up yourself.
 This approach lets you not only learn how it works, but also understand _why_ it works that way.